 A decommissioned container can cost anywhere between $1,800 to $5,000.
 Delivery, assembly, site preparation cost around the same.

 Generally speaking, a basic container home will anywhere range between $10,000 to $35,000.
-Several factors, including the size and number of containers, welding and fabrication, plumbing and electrical utilities, flooring, kitchen appliances, bedroom furniture, and interior modificationss, can increase costs.
+Several factors, including the size and number of containers, welding and fabrication, plumbing and electrical utilities, flooring, kitchen appliances, bedroom furniture, and interior modifications, can increase costs.

 You can also purchase large homes built with multiple shipping containers and amenities that may fall in the $100,000-$175,000 price range.